 EMDR and CBT were stated to be the treatments of choice.

-EMDR was placed in the category of the most effective PTSD psychotherapies.
+EMDR was given the highest level of recommendation and placed in the category of three “trauma-focused psychotherapies with the strongest evidence from clinical trials.
 This “A” category is described as “A strong recommendation that clinicians provide the intervention to eligible patients.
 Good evidence was found that the intervention improves important health outcomes and concludes that benefits substantially outweigh harm.”

 Dutch National Steering Committee Guidelines Mental Health Care (2003).
 Multidisciplinary Guideline Anxiety Disorders.
 Quality Institute Heath Care CBO/Trimbos Intitute.
 Utrecht, Netherlands.

 EMDR and CBT both designated as treatments of choice for PTSD.